-Mode of study HE Part-time
+Mode of study 1 lesson per week

 Campus London Road Campus

-Start date 11 August 2024 Please note that day of week is just an indication at this stage and could be subject to change
+Start date 15 January 2025 Please note that day of week is just an indication at this stage and could be subject to change

 Course code PLR4HME (2425)